Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used.
 │   ├── deliver/                      <- Notebooks shared with others / in final state
 │   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
+├── src/                              <- Source module for the project │
 ├── test/                             <- Files necessary for running model tests (see documentation below) │
 ├── app.py                            <- Flask wrapper for running the model
 ├── run_s3.py                         <- Download and Upload data from/to S3
 ├── run_rds.py                        <- Create and update table in RDS
+├── run_model.py                      <- Model pipeline and create recommendation results
 ├── requirements.txt                  <- Python package dependencies
 ```